DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-02-17-changing-applicants-to-candidates.md

 The way we refer to candidates was inconsistent with the Apply for teacher training and Manage teacher training applications services.

 At the moment we use ‘applicants’ instead of ‘candidates’.
-We have updated the service to only refer to ‘candidates’.
+We’ve updated the service to only refer to ‘candidates’.

 We know that providers often use multiple services so we want to make sure we’re being consistent in our use of terminology.